This is part of a series of posts about getting set up on Facebook Timeline for Pages.

 5) Ways to Contact Me

-Now the items that can lead to a regular connection with users.
+Now the items that can lead to a regular Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. with users.
 These are my business drivers.

 1) Free App Icon Set Feature and Sign-up Form

 2) Weekly Newsletter Sign-up Form